tosiek88/tme_recruitment/src/exercises/category-tree/README.md

 # Category exercise
-We keep TME categories (Semiconductors, Resistors, ...) in database table, so it's flat structure (with parent id information).
+We keep categories (Semiconductors, Resistors, ...) in database table, so it's flat structure (with parent id information).
 We need to make it nested!

 ## Objective